 A common fear is how much time there will be to escape before the whole sleeping bag ignites, and many people want to know whether all sleeping bags are flame-retardant – even those imported from other countries.

-Yes, sleeping bags are required to be fire retardant in the interests of safety.
-Government regulations require the fabric burn rate of all sleeping bags to be tested, as they are made of combustible material and will be in use around campfires and where gas is used for cooking and lighting, involving naked flames that could put users at risk.
+Yes, sleeping bags are required to be fire retardant.
+Government regulations require the fabric burn rate of all sleeping bags to be tested, as they are used around campfires, and where gas is used for cooking and lighting, involving flames putting campers at risk.

 There is however a difference between a fabric being fire retardant and fire resistant, so let’s clear that up first.